 Status: This discussion does not focus on any specific market design initiatives at this time.
 Market Initiatives that arise as this effort progresses and requirements are determined, will be included in the catalogue.

-Qualifying Facilities (QF) Participation in ISO Markets (N)
+Qualifying Facilities (QF) Participation in ISO Markets

 A recent CPUC decision ties utility contract pricing for combined heat and power (CHP) QF facilities to ISO market prices, yet few CHP projects participate directly with the ISO.
 This initiative will analyze related tariff issues and reach out to the industry to better understand the obstacles to their increased engagement with the ISO and identify next steps (verbiage comes from Five Year Strategic Plan, Initiatives for Sub-Objective 2.3: Alignment with State and Federal Priorities; 2.3.A Collaborate and help develop environmental policy consistent with reliable system operations.

 Status: This initiative was incorporated due to its inclusion in the 2008 Five Year Strategic Plan.
-It will be removed from the catalogue list however as market design initiatives arise from this topic; they will be added to the catalogue.Dynamic / Pseudo Tie Imports (D)
+It will be removed from the catalogue list however as market design initiatives arise from this topic; they will be added to the catalogue.

+CPUC Long Term Procurement Plan Rulemaking

+The CPUC Long-Term Procurement Plan (LTPP) proceeding is an umbrella proceeding that integrates all CPUC procurement policies and related programs.
+As such, it encompasses or accounts for, among other elements, 33% Renewable Portfolio Standard (RPS) requirements, including transmission to access renewables, the Once Through Cooling (OTC) proceeding, climate change, Planning Reserve Margin (PRM), Resource Adequacy (RA), Demand Response (DR), and energy efficiency.

+CPUC is moving the LTPP from what was initially essentially a needs based inventory of utility procurement decisions into an integrated resource planning (IRP) framework.
+The current LTPP proceeding for 2008-2010 is focused on addressing inconsistencies, shortcomings and gaps in the prior (2006/07) round of IOU LTPPs, as well as updating procedures to reflect State legislative or policy objectives that have emerged since then (such as 33% RPS).
+Core objectives include further standardization of IRP practices and development of methods to reflect uncertainties in compliance costs associated with GHG regulations.
+The CPUC also wants better information and planning on how the IOUs will achieve the 33% RPS, including transmission needs and integration costs.
+These results will then inform the next LTPP cycle beginning in 2010, when IOUs will have to file their next round of plans.

+Consistent with previous ISO Board directives, the ISO is supporting the CPUC in this Rulemaking to ensure that the objectives and outcomes of the various phases are aligned and an appropriate mix of resources is procured, in the right geographic areas, in adequate amounts to operate the grid reliably.
+The ISO is expected to take an active role in the review of these plans to provide insight as to their ability to provide the necessary portfolio of resources that can reliably serve the load in the ISO control area.

+Status: This discussion does not focus on any market design initiatives at this time.
+Market Initiatives that arise out of this particular discussion topic will be included in the catalogue.

+Dynamic / Pseudo Tie Imports